pipelight/doc.pipelight/guide/why.md

 ## Terminal friendly

 Run a pipeline and check logs without living your terminal.
-Pipelight stays in the terminal, and is nothing more than a Command Line Tool.
+Pipelight stays in the terminal, and is finally nothing more than a Command Line Tool. (>12M binaries)

 ## Easy to install